-Requirement R.2.1.9 - Social VR experience
+Requirement R.2.1.9 - The content creator shall be able to adequately address the social aspects of the VR experience

 - A potential problem in VR content experiences is that viewers are looking on their own.
 There is no communication with other people while watching VR in HMD.
 Extensions that enable even basic social interaction inside HMD experience can deliver added value.